Young Harvest is an Empowering Youth Initiatives Round 1 project funded by the Commonwealth Department of Jobs & Small Business.

 How do we do it?

-Firstly we listened to our community and to Young Harvest participants and responded to their needs ...
+Firstly we listen to our community and Young Harvest participants and respond to their needs ...

-Then we worked collaboratively with other services to help support young people by filling gaps in service provision ...
+Then we work collaboratively with other services to help support young people by filling gaps in service provision ...

-And most importnatly, we delivered practical life and work experiences that provided young people the opportunity to develop the important interpersonal skills which employers are looking for in employees; such as resilience, teamwork, punctuality and self-confidence!
+And most importnatly, we deliver practical life and work experiences that provide young people the opportunity to development the important interpersonal skills that employers look for in employees; such as resilience, teamwork, punctuality and self-confidence!